Skip to Content

 Chopping and Preparing Herbs for Cooking

-• Snip chives with kitchen scissors.
+• Snip chives directly with kitchen scissors.

-• Rock chop basil for pesto.
+• Use a rocking motion to chop basil for pesto.

-• Mince parsley for vibrant tabbouleh.
+• Mince parsley finely for tabbouleh.

-• Roughly chop rosemary to release its aromatic oils.
+• Roughly chop rosemary to enhance aroma.

 Pairing Herbs With Seasonal Ingredients